BNeutral/SamplePythonMicroservice/README.md

 ## Windows

-In a powershell run the following once (this createas/nukes the database, would need a lot more security in a production env obviously)
+In a powershell run the following

-> initdatabase.ps1

-Then run

-> run.ps1
+> ./run_debug.ps1

 Server should be up and listening, ip/port will be shown in the console.